globerhofer/HIPAA-policies/source/sections/08-auditing_policy.md

 ## 8.6 Audit Log Security Controls and Backup

 1. Audit logs shall be protected from unauthorized access or modification, so the information they contain will be made available only if needed to evaluate a security incident or for routine audit activities as outlined in this policy.
-2. All audit logs are encrypted in transit and at rest to control access to the content of the logs.
+2. All audit logs are protected in transit and encrypted at rest to control access to the content of the logs.
 3. Audit logs shall be stored on a separate system to minimize the impact auditing may have on the privacy system and to prevent access to audit trails by those with system administrator privileges.
 This is done to apply the security principle of "separation of duties" to protect audit trails from hackers.
 4. For PaaS Customers choosing to use Datica logging services, log data will be separated from the log data of other Datica Customers.